A Complete Guide to Beta-Alanine

-Everything you need to know about Beta-Alanine, put together in one article.
+Everything you need to know about Beta-Alanine in one article.

-Theoretically, you get greater muscle endurance, more strength and an improvement in your body composition with this supplement, but… is it true?
+Theoretically, you get more muscle endurance, more strength and an improvement in your body composition with this supplement, but… is it true?

 Find out in this article.

 First of all, to know more about this supplement, you need to know more about Carnosine as well, as Beta-Alanine's role and the mechanism by which it works is by increasing Carnosine levels.